-Here are some other record-breaking items which sold for incredible prices...
+Here are some other record-breaking items which have sold for incredible prices...

 The world's most expensive work of art sold at auction is a 500-year-old painting of Christ believed to have been painted by Leonardo da Vinci.

-The painting is known as Salvator Mundi (Saviour of the World) sold at Christie's in New York for a record $450m (£341m) in 2017.
+The painting, which is known as Salvator Mundi (Saviour of the World), sold at Christie's in New York for a record $450m (£341m) in 2017.

-A painting that has been hanging on the wall in someone's house for years has been sold for more than £20 million pounds at auction.
+A painting that had been hanging on a kitchen wall above a stove in an elderly woman's house for years sold for more than £20 million at auction.

-It's a thirteenth century masterpiece - meaning it is probably more than 700 years old - by an Italian artist and it was found in a French woman's kitchen earlier this year.
+It's a thirteenth century masterpiece - meaning it is probably more than 700 years old - by an Italian artist called Cimabue and it was found in the French woman's kitchen in 2019.

-A sculpture by US artist Jeff Koons sold for $91.1m (£71m), breaking the record for a work by a living artist.
+A sculpture by US artist Jeff Koons sold for $91.1m (£71m), breaking the record for a piece of work by a living artist.

 The 104cm (41in) tall steel cast of an inflatable rabbit was sold at Christie's auction house in New York.

 The 'Lady Blunt' Stradivarius violin sold in an online auction for £9.8 million in 2011.